 Rule 8.
 General Rules of Pleading

 (a) Claim for Relief.

+(1) Generally.
 A pleading that states a claim for relief must contain:

-(1) a short and plain statement of the grounds for the court’s jurisdiction, unless the court already has jurisdiction and the claim needs no new jurisdictional support;
+(A) a short and plain statement of the grounds for the court’s jurisdiction, unless the court already has jurisdiction and the claim needs no new jurisdictional support;

-(2) a short and plain statement of the claim showing that the pleader is entitled to relief; and
+(B) a short and plain statement of the claim showing that the pleader is entitled to relief; and

-(3) a demand for the relief sought, which may include relief in the alternative or different types of relief.
+(C) a demand for the relief sought, which may include relief in the alternative or different types of relief.

+(b) If a Damages Amount Is Not Pled.
+A party who claims damages but does not plead an amount must plead that their damages are such as to qualify for a specified tier defined by Rule 26.2(b)(3).
+If a party alleges damages that qualify for Tier 1 or Tier 2 discovery under Rule 26.2(b)(3), that party waives any right to recover damages in an amount above the limit for the tier pleaded, unless the party later amends the pleading under Rule 15.
+A party who receives permission under Rule 26.2(b)(1) to vary the tier to which the case would otherwise be assigned may not recover damages in an amount above the limit for the tier pleaded, unless the party amends the pleading under Rule 15.

-(b) Defenses; Admissions and Denials.
+(c) Defenses; Admissions and Denials.

 (1) Generally.
 In responding to a pleading, a party must: